 Meth is a synthetic drug, meaning it’s made from chemicals and it can be produced in a laboratory.
 Meth can even be made using something called the "shake and bake method," in which the ingredients are mixed in a plastic bottle.
 The base ingredient in meth is pseudoephedrine, which is found in over-the-counter cold and allergy medicines.
 This is put through a process that extracts the active ingredient from the medicine, which is then mixed with highly toxic chemicals such as acetone or ammonia in order to make a more powerful drug.

 Meth can be smoked, snorted or injected, and it is a stimulant, like cocaine.
 When someone takes meth, they will feel a rush of euphoria and extreme happiness and they will also feel more confident and social.
 Unfortunately, in addition to the ravaging physical effects of meth, there are also terrible mental effects, as well.

-For example, people who take meth can experience aggression, hallucinations and severe mood swings.
+For example, people who take meth may experience aggression, hallucinations and severe mood swings.

-Following a binge on meth, the person will often experience something called tweaking.
+Following a binge on meth, individuals will often experience something called tweaking.
 This can include paranoia, hallucination, and delusions.
 Meth users also often experience a severe crash, or period of depression, because their dopamine supply is depleted from using the drug.